 To develop competency as an MBCT teacher we offer two routes: the academic route and the non-academic route.

 Particular experiences are necessary before you can begin your teaching journey with the OMC.

 Step 2 – Apprentice Teaching

 Upon completion of Step 1 (Foundational Training), you may be eligible for Step 2 of the OMC’s teacher training pathway: Apprentice Teaching.

-As an apprentice teacher you can apply for formal competency assessment when you have met all of the requirements and your supervisor agrees that you are ready.
+As an apprentice teacher you can apply for a trained teacher certificate or formal competency assessment when you have met all of the requirements and your supervisor agrees that you are ready.

 Step 4 – Continuing Education

 It is important for you as a competent MBCT teacher to continue to develop skills, deepen experiential understanding, and develop specialist areas of expertise.